rbrtsmith/BlockSlider/README.md

 This slider does not come with any controls, it autoslides based on the supplied timing values, or the plugins default timing.

 It's main use is for grouping company logos onto a single row, as the screen size reduces the logos do not stack, instead the grid (Your CSS) dictates how many items to show on the screen at any given moment.
-The cycle resets upon a screen resize event.
+The cycle resets following a screen resize event.

 * IE9+ compatible as it uses CSS transforms.
 On IE9 there is no animation between slide transitions due to lack of CSS transition support on IE9.
 * Library agnostic.
 If jQuery is present it will register itself as a plugin